Governorate of Livonia: Fisheries

-The Livonian province is not as rich in fish as northern Russia.
-The main objects of fishing are: marine species salakushka, then perch, sturgeon; and in smaller numbers burbot and flounder.
+The Livonian province was not as rich in fish as the northern parts of then Russian Empire.
+The main objects of fishing were: marine species salakushka, then perch, sturgeon; and in smaller numbers burbot and flounder.
 Near the shores of Estland, near the Baltic port and near Riga large numbers of sprat are caught.
 River and lake species: salmon, lamprey, trout, vendace, navaga, perch, whitefish and others.
-Crayfish are abundant everywhere.
+Crayfish were abundant everywhere.

-In the sea, salakushka and flounder are caught in great numbers, in Lake Peipsi, Virts-Järve, Luban and Burtnekskoe - whitefish, snets, vendace, ruffe, perch, sudak, koryushka and others.
-On Lake Peipsi there are more than 100,000 fishermen, mostly Russians, catching up to 150,000 barrels of snets alone annually; in the rivers salmon, lamprey (in Dvina).
-Salmon and snets are exported in large quantities outside the province.
+In the sea, salakushka and flounder are caught in great numbers, in Lake Peipus, Võrtsjärv, Luban and Burtnekskoe - whitefish, smelt, vendace, ruffe, perch, zander, European smelt and others.
+On Lake Peipus there are more than 100,000 fishermen, mostly Russians, catching up to 150,000 barrels of zander alone annually; in the rivers salmon, lamprey (in Dvina).
+Salmon and smelts were exported in large quantities outside the province.

 Agriculture

 The Livonian province is very rich in bread products, of which the most used are: rye, barley everywhere, buckwheat in small quantities in the middle and southwestern parts.
 Root crops are bred in large numbers, of which the main one is potatoes.

 Of the fibrous and oily ones: flax and hemp.
 The former is one of the most important native plants.

 The herbs in the province of Livonia are unobtainable and of unsatisfactory quality.
 As a consequence of the scarcity of grasses in the province, an almost ubiquitous herb-growing has arisen, such as clover, timothy grass, corn pea.
 Vined grasses are abundant only on the island of Ösel.

 The most common fruits are various varieties of apples, cherries, pears and plums.

 From berries garden strawberries, raspberries, currants and others; hops are occasionally found.